 For more information and for showtimes at Touchstar Spring Hill 8, call (352) 666-6656, or visit https://www.touchstarcinemas.com/location/1085/Spring-Hill-8 or https://www.facebook.com/SpringHill8/.

 GTC Beacon: Brooksville, 12961 Cortez Blvd., Brooksville, remains closed for the time being.

 “At this time, we are looking at late June to early July to be the safest time for us to fully reopen,” said GTC Movies representative Charity Malcom.

 For those who prefer viewing movies at home, the Hernando County Library System offers a whole host of films that can be reserved free of charge with the use of one’s library card.

-"Of course, we do have a great DVD collection in person and on our virtual catalog, located on our website or at https://catalog.hcpl.bywatersolutions.com/," said Angela Gazabon-Serje, Community Engagement Specialist at Hernando County Public Library System.
-"Our collection includes national and foreign films within an array of genres."
+“Of course, we do have a great DVD collection in person and on our virtual catalog, located on our website or at https://catalog.hcpl.bywatersolutions.com/,” said Angela Gazabon-Serje, Community Engagement Specialist at Hernando County Public Library System.
+“Our collection includes national and foreign films within an of genres.”